slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On wealth

-Being rich is not counting money all day but being fulfilled.
+Being rich is being fulfilled, not counting money all day.

 > *'Life, is not a having and a getting, but a being and a becoming.' -- Myrna Loy*